 Self-Monitoring Report (To Be Completed by Permittee's Trained Individual) PART A: INSPECTION INFORMATION Inspection Type Inspection Date and Time Project Name: Click here to enter a date.
-CSGP Project # Number: Permit # Assigned by MS4: Date of Last or Forecasted (circle one) $\square$ 24 hr (after >.5" rain) Name of MS4: Precipitation: $\square$ 24 hr (before >.5" rain) County: ☐ Weekly Click here to enter a date.
+CSGP Project # Number: Permit # Assigned by MS4: Date of Last or Forecasted (circle one) \square 24 hr (after >.5" rain) Name of MS4: Precipitation: \square 24 hr (before >.5" rain) County: ☐ Weekly Click here to enter a date.
 Name of Evaluator: ☐ Monthly Title of Evaluator: (only applies to areas Amount of Last or Forecasted (circle one) permanently stabilized) Precipitation: Affiliation: Email/Phone Number: Click here to enter a date.
-PART B: SITE CONDITIONS Current Site Information (check all that apply): □ Clearing □ Grubbing □ Grading □ Building Construction ☐ Installation of Infrastructure ☐ Utility Work ☐ Vegetative Establishment ☐ Other: Soil Conditions: □ Dry □ Moist □ Wet □ Muddy □ Partial Snow Cover □ Snow Cover □ Frozen □ Freeze/Thaw ☐ Other: PART C: PROJECT MANAGEMENT (1) Was the SWP3 accessible at the time of the inspection? ☐ Yes $\square$ No (2) Is the SWP3 current and/or updated to reflect the current stage of development? $\square$ Yes $\square$ No (3) Have all action items identified on the preceding reports been resolved? ☐ Yes $\square$ No (a) If not identity which items require repair and provide a resolution timeline:

-PART D: GUIDANCE FOR COMPLETION OF FORM

-- Identify all areas of the site that currently have an erosion/sediment control measure in place.
-Using Part E, evaluate the current condition of the measure and using the middle column, determine what action needs to be taken. - Identify all areas of the site where stormwater run-off leaves site or where any discharge occurs.
-In each location where run-off leave the site, evaluate:
+PART B: SITE CONDITIONS Current Site Information (check all that apply): □ Clearing □ Grubbing □ Grading □ Building Construction ☐ Installation of Infrastructure ☐ Utility Work ☐ Vegetative Establishment ☐ Other: Soil Conditions: □ Dry □ Moist □ Wet □ Muddy □ Partial Snow Cover □ Snow Cover □ Frozen □ Freeze/Thaw ☐ Other: PART C: PROJECT MANAGEMENT (1) Was the SWP3 accessible at the time of the inspection? ☐ Yes \square No (2) Is the SWP3 current and/or updated to reflect the current stage of development? ☐ Yes \square No (3) Have all action items identified on the preceding reports been resolved? ☐ Yes \square No (a) If not identity which items require repair and provide a resolution timeline: □ No (4) Is the project posting information posted in accordance with the CSGP Section 3.7? ☐ Yes PART D: GUIDANCE FOR COMPLETION OF FORM • Identify all areas of the site that currently have an erosion/sediment control measure in place.
+Using Part E, evaluate the current condition of the measure and using the middle column, determine what action needs to be taken.
+Identify all areas of the site where stormwater run-off leaves site or where any discharge occurs.
+In each location where runoff leave the site, evaluate: o If an erosion/sediment control measure is in place: evaluate each action step required in Part E o If no erosion/sediment control measure is in place or a measure is required, use Part E to include specifics about the